yongmenglee/yongmenglee.github.io/_posts/2020-07-06-bellman-equation.md

 ---
-title: "Bellman's Equation"
+title: "Bellman Equation"
 tag: formula
 show_edit_on_github: false
 ---

-In this article, we will perform the derivation of Bellman's equation for both state-value and action-value functions.
+In this article, we will perform the derivation of Bellman equation for both state-value and action-value functions.

 <!--more-->